GoogleChromeLabs/affilicats/README.md

 ## License

-Copyright 2018 Thomas Steiner.
+Copyright 2018 Google LLC.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.